Skip to main content

 16 mentions Positive Neutral Negative

 The grinding aspect of "Back to Bed" is widely criticized for its tediousness, with many players finding the gameplay repetitive and frustrating due to slow animations and a lack of meaningful progression.
-While some appreciate the inclusion of a fast-forward button, the overall experience is described as a long, drawn-out grind that detracts from the enjoyment of solving puzzles.
-Even fans of puzzle games may struggle with the game's pacing and repetitive nature, leading to a generally negative reception regarding its grinding elements.
+Although the game includes a fast-forward option, the overall experience is described as a long, drawn-out grind that detracts from the enjoyment of solving puzzles.
+While some puzzle enthusiasts may tolerate the grind, the consensus leans towards it being a significant drawback.

-• “It can feel a bit grindy at times, but it's part of the experience.”
+• “It can feel a bit grindy at times, but the rewards make it worthwhile.”

 • “Ends up being tedious rather than fun or interesting.”